Desiderio25/mslearn-copilotstudio/Instructions/Labs/01-create-agents.md

 ## Summary

 In this lab, you created an agent and defined its expected behavior using instructions.
 You also added a public website as a knowledge source and tested your agent with questions that the knowledge source could help answer.
-While these instructions guide generative responses, later labs will show how to use using topics, knowledge, and tools.
+Later labs will show how to use topics, knowledge, and tools to further control agent behavior.